moremeyou/Obsidian-Tag-Buddy/README.md

 - Disable tag summary buttons
 - Edit recently added tags.
 - Lock recently added tags

-## 🧐 Why is this useful to me?
-I use tags to connect ideas, but also as a flexible I/O or state/status management system.
-For example, most of my content comes in through daily notes with tags.
-Then I have specialized notes that query those tags into an "Inbox" section of the specialized note/tag so I can review and process on-demand.

 ## 🗒️ Notes
 - **BETA WARNING!** Plugin is stable, but not fully tested.